FelixSchladt/OxideWM/planning/Specifications.md

 ## 5. Data relevant for the user

-- Application will be running locally thus has to be downloaded by the user
+- application will be running locally, needs to be downloaded by the user
-- Configuration files will be sotred locally
+- configuration files will be stored locally

-## 6. Product Performance - Requirements
+## 6. Product performance - requirements

 - no dely between key inputs
 - if possible: visible taks should be performed in under a 24th of a second
 - this is not possible for opening application windows

-## 7. Quality Requirements
+## 7. Quality requirements

 - should not crash randomly
 - default override if configurations are invalid